IN THE FUTURE, EVERYONE WILL MURDER A BOY BAND MEMBER.

 The year is 2050.
 In a ritzy uptown hotel lies the dead body of Kevin LoveTeam, one quarter of the worldwide boy band phenomenon that is: LoveTeam.
 To crack the case, homicide detectives McAuley and Prosser must dive deep into the murky world of boy band politics… where nothing is as it seems.

 This story takes place in four different futures - four different possibilities for what the world of 2050 might look like.
-The characters are the same, the crime is the same, but in each scenario, the world is very different.
-In only one of these scenarios is Kevin LoveTeam's murderer brought to justice.
+The characters are the same, the crime is the same, but in each scenario, the world is very different - and in only one of these scenarios is Kevin LoveTeam's murderer brought to justice.

 Your job is to make sure we end up in that future.

-Part hands-on game, part scenario-planning exercise and part gritty crime drama, CrimeForce: LoveTeam is a unique reflection on the future of popular culture, music, young people and the justice system.
+Part hands-on game, part scenario-planning exercise and part gritty crime drama, CrimeForce: LoveTeam is a unique reflection on the future of popular music, youth culture and the justice system.

 WHY A BOY BAND?

 For at least 70 years, the boy band industry has been a constant.
-Many things may come and go, but we can be certain that in 2050 there will still be groups of attractive singing and dancing young men marketed to young women en masse.
+Many things may come and go, but we can be certain that in 2050 there will still be groups of attractive young men singing and dancing their way into young women's hearts.

 WHY A POLICE PROCEDURAL?

 The time-honoured police procedural format offers us a cross-section of future society.
-As the police follow the trail from the wealthy elite to the criminal underbelly, the genre acts as a scaffolding from which to hang more complex discussions of the future.
+As the police follow the trail from the city's criminal underbelly to the wealthy, the genre acts as a scaffolding from which to hang more complex discussions of the future.

 HOW DOES IT WORK?

-Audiences experience the story of the police investigation through a combination of live performance, pre-filmed sequences, audio design and custom-drawn storyboards.
+Audiences experience the story of the police investigation as a theatre performance incorporating original music, audio design and custom-drawn animatics.

-We follow the consequences of these decisions as they echo through future generations, all the way to their impact on homicide investigations in 2050.
+At key moments in the story, audiences make decisions regarding the future.
+We follow the consequences of these choices all the way to their impact on the homicide investigation in 2050.

-What choices will you make today to give the police in 30 years the best chance of catching a boy band killer?
+In a nutshell, what choices could you make today that would give the police in 30 years the best chance of catching a killer?

 It's hard to think about the future.
 Hard enough to think about the world of next week, let alone the world in 20 or 50 years time.